asicsdigital/consul-vault-ecs-workshop/README.md

 $
 ```

 2. This branch has an updated `init_tfvars.sh` script to add a new Terraform variable for this next step.
+This step utilizes the `aws` CLI, so ensure that an AWS_REGION is set.
 ```sh
 $./init_tfvars.sh
 vpc_name = "shuff-63899"